dstackai/dstack/docs/quick-start.md

 ## 2. Create a repo

-To use `dstack`, your project must be under Git and have at least one remote repository configured, regardless of the provider (such as GitHub, GitLab, BitBucket, etc.).
+To use `dstack`, your project must be managed by Git and have at least one remote branch configured.
+Your repository can be hosted on GitHub, GitLab, BitBucket, or any other platform.

 !!! info "NOTE:"
-    Although `dstack` does not require committing your code with every run, it does require that the project be under Git.
-This ensures that the code of each run is tracked.
+    If you haven't set up a remote branch in your repo yet, don't worry!
+Here's how you can do it:

+    ```shell
+    echo "# Quick start" >> README.md
+    git init
+    git add README.md
+    git commit -m "first commit"
+    git branch -M main
+    git remote add origin "<your remote repo URL>"
+    git push -u origin main
+    ```

 ### Init the repo

-After creating a repository, run the following command:
+Once you've set up a remote branch in your repo, go ahead and run this command:

 ```shell hl_lines="1"
 dstack init
 ```

-!!! info "NOTE:"
-    Keep in mind, all `dstack` commands need to be run from the repo directory.
+Now that everything is in place, you can use dstack with your project.

 ## 3. Prepare data

-Now that the repo is set up, let's create a Python script to prepare the data for our training.
+Let us begin by creating a Python script that will prepare the data for our training script.

 ### Create a Python script